ARM vs. fixed rate mortgages: What’s the difference?

 - ARMs may be challenging to understand

 Before taking out an ARM, the Consumer Financial Protection Bureau recommends asking your lender questions about how your ARM adjusts, such as how frequently your interest rate will change and if there’s a limit on how low your interest rate could go.
+If you’re afraid of increases in your mortgage, it may be better to go with a fixed rate which will give you the same payment and interest rate throughout the term of the loan.

 Is an ARM right for you?

 Are you planning to move or refinance in 5-10 years?
-Because an ARM’s initial fixed rate periods range from 3-10 years, this type of mortgage might be a good fit for you.
+Because an ARM’s initial fixed-rate periods range from 3-10 years, this type of mortgage might be a good fit for you.
 An ARM could also be the right choice if you’re interested in a lower initial payment and are comfortable with future up or down rate changes.

 What is a fixed-rate loan?